-All freelancers and home-based service providers, who may receive payments from around the world, are mandated by law to register their freelance business with the BIR—under the professional taxpayers category, or single proprietorship (if your work entails creation/selling of tangible products or you've simply opted to establish the physical presence of your business—by putting up a sign—within your community or regional location).
-The requirements for this taxpayer type include the (a) registration of freelance business, (b) BIR-stamped books of accounts, (c) issuance of official receipts, (d) renewal of freelance business registration.
+Thus, all Philippine-based freelancers and home-based service providers, who may receive payments from around the world, are mandated by law to register their freelance business with the BIR—under the professional taxpayers category, or single proprietorship (if your work entails creation/selling of tangible products or you've simply opted to establish the physical presence of your business—by putting up a sign—within your community or regional location).
+The requirements for this taxpayer type include the (a) registration of freelance business, (b) BIR-stamped books of accounts, (c) issuance of official receipts, and (d) renewal of freelance business registration.